DarishSakeesing/ShinyProject/README.md

 ## Tools Used
 ### Data
 The data used in this analysis come from multiple sources.
 They are Statista, the US Department of Transport, InsideEVs.com and Evadoption.com
 All preprocessing and transformations were done by me.
+If you ever need the data, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/darish-sakeesing/)

 ### Tools
 The analysis is done in R and the app is using the shiny library.
 This library when used with others like shinydashboard, is powerful enough